 Because of this, paper filters are ideal for making short cups of coffee that you can drink right away; however, if you want to brew coffee over multiple hours, it’s better to use a metal filter with your AeroPress instead.

-So, for this step, you need to place the filter into the AeroPress.
+So, for this step, you need to place the filter into the AeroPress and close the filter cap.
 If you’re using a paper filter, make sure to wet it with hot water first.
-This will help remove any impurities that could affect the taste of your coffee.
+This will help remove the paper taste from your coffee.

 Add the coffee in the AeroPress, but don’t overfill.
 The best thing to do is to start by adding the coffee in at about half the amount you have, then taste it later on.
 If you need more coffee, just put some more in.